kzlsahin/SiUnitsArithmetic/src/README.md

 SIUnitsArithmetic defines metric system units and provides related arithmetic operations including unit to unit multiplication even with compound units, resulting in higher or lower order units (m², 1/m or m/s).
 Supports length, mass and time units.

+Derived units consisting of multiple basic units (length, time, mass) are also supported.
+Newton and Joule are added as special units which are also derived unit types.

 The need for such a library arises from the development of engineering programs that have methods requiring specific numbers with specified units.
  By using this library, the unit of the input will no longer be important.
  The method will only require metric types, and will do whatever is necessary to handle the mathematics behind them,